drunkard/ceph-readable-doc/html/_sources/cephadm/operations.rst.txt

   # ceph cephadm config-check ls

-    NAME             HEALTHCHECK                      STATUS   DESCRIPTION kernel_security  CEPHADM_CHECK_KERNEL_LSM         enabled  checks SELINUX/Apparmor profiles are consistent across cluster hosts os_subscription  CEPHADM_CHECK_SUBSCRIPTION       enabled  checks subscription states are consistent for all cluster hosts public_network   CEPHADM_CHECK_PUBLIC_MEMBERSHIP  enabled  check that all hosts have a NIC on the Ceph public_netork osd_mtu_size     CEPHADM_CHECK_MTU                enabled  check that OSD hosts share a common MTU setting osd_linkspeed    CEPHADM_CHECK_LINKSPEED          enabled  check that OSD hosts share a common linkspeed network_missing  CEPHADM_CHECK_NETWORK_MISSING    enabled  checks that the cluster/public networks defined exist on the Ceph hosts ceph_release     CEPHADM_CHECK_CEPH_RELEASE       enabled  check for Ceph version consistency - ceph daemons should be on the same release (unless upgrade is active) kernel_version   CEPHADM_CHECK_KERNEL_VERSION     enabled  checks that the MAJ.MIN of the kernel on Ceph hosts is consistent
+    NAME             HEALTHCHECK                      STATUS   DESCRIPTION kernel_security  CEPHADM_CHECK_KERNEL_LSM         enabled  check that SELINUX/Apparmor profiles are consistent across cluster hosts os_subscription  CEPHADM_CHECK_SUBSCRIPTION       enabled  check that subscription states are consistent for all cluster hosts public_network   CEPHADM_CHECK_PUBLIC_MEMBERSHIP  enabled  check that all hosts have a network interface on the Ceph public_network osd_mtu_size     CEPHADM_CHECK_MTU                enabled  check that OSD hosts share a common MTU setting osd_linkspeed    CEPHADM_CHECK_LINKSPEED          enabled  check that OSD hosts share a common network link speed network_missing  CEPHADM_CHECK_NETWORK_MISSING    enabled  check that the cluster/public networks as defined exist on the Ceph hosts ceph_release     CEPHADM_CHECK_CEPH_RELEASE       enabled  check for Ceph version consistency: all Ceph daemons should be the same release unless upgrade is in progress kernel_version   CEPHADM_CHECK_KERNEL_VERSION     enabled  checks that the maj.min version of the kernel is consistent across Ceph hosts

 The name of each configuration check can be used to enable or disable a specific check by running a command of the following form:
 :